BJW World Strong Heavyweight Championship

 The BJW World Strong Heavyweight Championship (BJW認定世界ストロングヘビー級王座, BJW nintei sekai sutorongu hebī-kyū ōza) is a professional wrestling world heavyweight championship owned by the Japanese Big Japan Pro Wrestling (BJW) promotion.
 It is one of two heavyweight championships promoted by BJW, the other being the BJW Deathmatch Heavyweight Championship.
 The two titles symbolize the two sides of BJW; the Deathmatch Heavyweight Championship the hardcore wrestling side and the World Strong Heavyweight Championship the strong style side.
 The title has a lower weight limit of 96 kg.
 Like most professional wrestling championships, the title is won as a result of a scripted match.
 There have been nineteen reigns shared among eleven different wrestlers.
-Hideyoshi Kamitani is the current champion in his second reign.
+Kazumasa Yoshida is the current champion in his first reign.

 History

 On March 26, 2012, Yoshihito Sasaki defeated Daisuke Sekimoto in the finals to win the 2012 Ikkitosen Strong Climb tournament.
 Following his win, Sasaki requested that BJW establish a new championship that would symbolize the "strong" side of the promotion.
 BJW already had one heavyweight championship, the BJW Deathmatch Heavyweight Championship, but it was contested exclusively in deathmatches.
 This led to BJW announcing the creation of the BJW World Strong Heavyweight Championship on April 14, 2012.
 A similar championship in concept existed from 2001 known as the BJW Heavyweight Championship but had long been retired, with Men's Teioh last defending the title in 2004.
 On May 5, Yoshihito Sasaki defeated Westside Xtreme Wrestling (wXw) representative and the reigning wXw Unified World Wrestling Champion Big Van Walter in a decision match to become the inaugural champion.
 The BJW World Strong Heavyweight Championship was first defended outside of Japan on May 19 at a wXw event.
 The championship has also been defended at All Japan Pro Wrestling and Pro Wrestling Zero1 events.

 With the introduction of the BJW Junior Heavyweight Championship in May 2017, BJW announced that from now on wrestlers need to weigh at least 96 kg to be able to challenge for the BJW World Strong Heavyweight Championship.